 Property, plant and equipment is carried at cost, net of depreciation and amortization that is computed using the straight-line method over the estimated useful lives of the assets, which generally ranges from three to 15 years for machinery and equipment and up to 40 years for buildings.
 We depreciate certain assets associated with closing manufacturing locations over a shortened life (through the cease-use date).
-Software is amortized over periods not exceeding 10 years.
-Property, plant and equipment is generally depreciated on accelerated methods for income tax purposes.
 We expense repair and maintenance costs as incurred.
 We capitalize replacements and improvements that increase the estimated useful life of an asset.